 I haven’t worked out in a really long time.
 Will CrossFit be too challenging for me?

 No!
 One of the many great things about CrossFit is that every workout can be scaled or modified to suit any fitness level.
 What that means is that a new CrossFitter and a veteran Crossfitter can do the same workout, but the workout is scaled according to each athlete’s fitness level.
 We teach our athletes how to scale and modify workouts in all of our introductory programs and our coaches always provide modifications in our regular group classes.
 You do not need to get in shape before starting at San Francisco CrossFit.
 That’s what we are here for.

 I’m visiting San Francisco from another CrossFit.
 Can I drop in to a class when I’m in town?

 We welcome drop-in athletes at San Francisco Crossfit.
+Check out our class schedule and see what works best for you.
+The best times to visit and chat are M – F 7am – 7pm.
+We have a limited weekend schedule.
 Please visit our Dropping-In page to learn more.

 I really want to strengthen my “core.”
 Will CrossFit help?

 Yes!
 While you will not see crunches at San Francisco CrossFit, we know that a weak trunk and poorly stabilized spine is the single most significant limiting factor in all human movement and sports.
 To this end, our programming specifically addresses trunk or “core” strength.
 Want to learn more about CrossFit and “core” strength?
 Watch this video.